ngageoint/sarpy/docs/examples/first_example.rst

 exceptions, and continuing until success.

 The second reason to do or try this is when the general opener process is not working.
-Remember, the general complex opener function simply iterates over the collection of complex format readers, *catching most exceptions*, and returning the first reader instance that works.
+The general complex opener function simply iterates over the collection of complex format readers, *catching some exceptions*, and returning the first reader instance that works.
 In this case, the catching of exceptions can actually lead to confusion, because the underlying problem is being suppressed.

 .. code-block:: python